mgrojo/ASFML/README.md

 Under Windows, you might need to update the path to your libraries in the provided GPR files.

+Using alire you can add this library to you project as simply as:
+`alr with asfml`

 ## Examples
 You can see simple test examples in the `tests` directory.
 For some demo games,